Immunologic adjuvant: Safety

 Reports after the first Gulf War linked anthrax vaccine adjuvants to Gulf War syndrome in American and British troops.
-The US Defence Department strongly denied the claims.
+The United States Department of Defense strongly denied the claims.

 Discussing the safety of squalene as an adjuvant in 2006, the World Health Organisation stated "follow-up to detect any vaccine-related adverse events will need to be performed."
 No such followup has been published by the WHO.

 Subsequently, the American National Center for Biotechnology Information published an article discussing the comparative safety of vaccine adjuvants which stated that "the biggest remaining challenge in the adjuvant field is to decipher the potential relationship between adjuvants and rare vaccine adverse reactions, such as narcolepsy, macrophagic myofasciitis or Alzheimer's disease."